 You now know the basics of your financial situation and the types of mortgages available.
 You’ve done your research, have selected a lender and determined the type of loan you want.
 You’ll now want to submit an application for prequalification.
 Your mortgage lender will go through your financial obligations, pull your credit history, determine the amount of mortgage you qualify for and issue a prequalification letter.

 The letter will say that you have been prequalified for a home loan in an amount the lender feels the information you provided will support.
-Most Realtors will require this before showing you any homes.
+Most real estate agents will require this before showing you any homes.
 They want to make sure they aren’t wasting their time or yours by showing you homes you can’t afford.
-Having the prequalification letter in hand lets the Realtor and potential sellers know that you are serious about house hunting and are ready to make an offer once you find the right house.
+Having the prequalification letter in hand lets the real estate agents and potential sellers know that you are serious about house hunting and are ready to make an offer once you find the right house.

-Ask your friends, relatives and your lender for a Realtor referral.
-The right Realtor will know information about neighborhoods, schools, taxes, local shopping and can show you any house on the market, even if it’s listed with another Realtor.
-The Realtor will be your go-between between your seller’s agent and you.
-A Realtor’s fee (usually between 6-8% of the sales price) is paid by the seller, so there’s no fee on your end.
-Using the services of a Realtor will save you time and ease some of that anxiety you may be feeling at having to choose which home is best for you.
+Ask your friends, relatives and your lender for a real estate agent referral.
+The right real estate agent will know information about neighborhoods, schools, taxes, local shopping and can show you any house on the market, even if it’s listed with another real estate agent.
+The real estate agent will be your go-between between your seller’s agent and you.
+A real estate agent’s fee (usually between 6-8% of the sales price) is paid by the seller, so there’s no fee on your end.
+Using the services of a real estate agent will save you time and ease some of that anxiety you may be feeling at having to choose which home is best for you.

 Once you have found your dream home and have signed a purchase agreement, you sign the full home loan application with your lender and will get a checklist of documents needed to verify the information in the application.

 Here’s some information typically required by a lender for a home loan.
 It may sound like a lot, but the lender is taking a risk by lending money to someone they don’t know over an extended period of time.
 They need to make sure they cover all the bases to protect them and their other borrowers.
 For all applicants, you will need: